Recent publications (click to download)

-I am a Senior Lecturer at the School of Psychology, University of Birmingham and a Principle Investigator at the Center for Human Brain Health.
+I am an associate professor at the School of Psychology, University of Birmingham and a Principal Investigator at the Center for Human Brain Health.